Is Your Canal Boat Ready for the Winter?

 Engine and Bilges

-Moored boats can rock from side to side because of high winds or the wake of passing boats and take on water.
+Moored boats can rock from side to side and take on water because of high winds or the wake of passing boats.
 Fitting an automatic bilge pump float switch will give you peace of mind that any water will be removed from the bilges.
-Always test the bilge pump and battery charge levels before leaving the boat and when you return or before going on a long journey.
+Always test the bilge pump and battery charge levels before leaving the boat and when you return, or before going on a long journey.
 Heavy rainfall, leaking stern glands and issues with weed hatches can result in water ingress that quickly fills the boat and causes it to sink.
 If batteries go flat at a critical point it can be devastating.

-Grease the stern tube before leaving the boat, this will prevent water ingress.
-Although most stern glands leak once the propeller turns, the grease acts like a seal whilst not in use.
+Grease the stern tube before leaving the boat to prevent water ingress.
+Although most stern glands leak once the propeller turns, the grease acts like a seal while not in use.

 The best protection for the engine is to change the oil and service the engine according to the manufacturer's instructions before leaving for long periods.
 This way all the filters are clean, water has been removed and any corrosive elements that may have built up inside the engine are washed away.
 Give the engine and electrical components and wiring a good spray with WD-40, this will help to keep the damp away and prevent bad connections in the spring.